abinit/abipy/docs/workflows.rst

 optimization of the parallel algorithms
 (number of MPI processes, number of OpenMP threads, automatic parallelization with Abinit ``autoparal`` feature).

-AbiPy knows how to run/submit the code with the correct environment and the appropriate syntax thanks to the options specified in the ``manager.yml`` configuration file.
+AbiPy knows how to run or submit the code with the correct environment and the appropriate syntax thanks to the options specified in the ``manager.yml`` configuration file.
-The configuration file is written in `YAML <https://en.wikipedia.org/wiki/YAML>`_, a human-readable data serialization language commonly used for configuration files (a good introduction to the YAML syntax can be found `here <http://yaml.org/spec/1.1/#id857168>`_.
+The file is written in `YAML <https://en.wikipedia.org/wiki/YAML>`_, a human-readable data serialization language commonly used for configuration files (a good introduction to the YAML syntax can be found `here <http://yaml.org/spec/1.1/#id857168>`_.
 See also this `reference card <http://www.yaml.org/refcard.html>`_)